 Disability services works with students who have a disclosed disability to arrange accommodations that will allow those students equal access to the educational environment.
-Incoming students who wish to disclose a disability, including ongoing medical conditions such as severe allergies and seizure disorders, are encouraged to contact disability services.
-Students may also complete a disclosure of disability form, which is located online at https://artnet.kcai.edu/required-information.
+Incoming students who wish to disclose a disability, including ongoing medical conditions such as severe allergies or seizure disorders, are encouraged to contact disability services.
+Students may also complete a disclosure of disability form, which is located online at https://tsorder.studentclearinghouse.org/school/ficecode/00247300.